The collider landscape: which collider for establishing the SM instability?: A top threshold collider

 We are obviously not in the position to estimate the beam energy spread that could be possibly attained, that depends in a non-trivial way on the energy and on the machine optics, and on the deployment of appropriate monochromatization techniques that allow a trade between the energy spread and luminosity.
 Based on our results in fig.~\ref{fig:Mtexp2ISR}, a percent-level beam energy spread (ten times worse than LEP, where $R\approx10^{-3}$) would be needed to attain the $\delta M_t=50$~MeV target if $\mathcal{L} =10\,{\rm{fb}}^{-1}$.

-We finally briefly comment on the possibility of a $\mu^+\mu^-$ top threshold collider.
-This option could be considered as a possible `demonstrator' stage of a future very high energy muon collider of $E_{\rm{cm}}=10\,\TeV$ or more~\cite{1901.06150}, that is currently being investigated by the International Muon Collider Collaboration (IMCC)~\cite{IMCC}.
-Such `First Muon Collider" was actually proposed long ago~\cite{hep-ph/9712486}~(see also~\cite{Barger:1997yk}).\footnote{The uncertainty estimated in~\cite{hep-ph/9712486} for $100\,{\rm{fb}}^{-1}$ is in good agreement with ours, taking into account that a $t{\bar{t}}$ efficiency $\epsilon=(0.3)^2$ (much lower than the realistic $\epsilon=0.7$~\cite{2103.00522} we employ) is assumed in~\cite{hep-ph/9712486}.
-Furhtermore, the NNNLO cross-sections we employ give better sensitivity than the ones at NLO used in~\cite{hep-ph/9712486}.}
+We finally comment on the possibility of a $\mu^+\mu^-$ top threshold collider.
+This option could be considered as a possible first stage of a future very high energy muon collider of $E_{\rm{cm}}=10\,\TeV$ or more~\cite{1901.06150}, that is currently being investigated by the International Muon Collider Collaboration (IMCC)~\cite{IMCC}.
+Such `First Muon Collider' was actually proposed long ago~\cite{hep-ph/9712486}~(see also~\cite{Barger:1997yk}).~\footnote{The uncertainty estimated in~\cite{hep-ph/9712486} for $100\,{\rm{fb}}^{-1}$ is in good agreement with ours, taking into account that a $t{\bar{t}}$ efficiency $\epsilon=(0.3)^2$ (much lower than the realistic $\epsilon=0.7$~\cite{2103.00522} we employ) is assumed in~\cite{hep-ph/9712486}.
+Furhtermore, the NNNLO cross-sections we employ give better sensitivity than the ones at NLO used in~\cite{hep-ph/9712486}.} Two parameter sets are proposed in~\cite{Palmer}.
+The first one with energy spread $R=10^{-4}$ and $\Lag_{\rm MuC}= 7\times 10^{32}{\rm{cm}}^{-2}{\rm{s}}^{-1}$, the second with $R=10^{-3}$ and $\Lag_{\rm MuC}=6\times 10^{33}{\rm{cm}}^{-2}{\rm{s}}^{-1}$.

-The potential performances of a top threshold muon collider in terms of luminosity and beam energy spread are difficult to estimate.
-Two parameter sets are proposed in~\cite{Palmer}.
-The first one is equivalent to our guessed LEP3 performances, with energy spread $R=10^{-2}$ and $\Lag_{\rm MuC}= 10^{33}{\rm{cm}}^{-2}{\rm{s}}^{-1}$, and it is sufficient for the $\delta M_t=50$~MeV target for one year run.
 The total length $L$ of this collider would be $L=700\,{\rm{m}}$.
-Notice that the sensitivity of muon colliders (in fig.~\ref{fig:Mtexp2}) is slightly better than the one of $e^+e^-$ colliders because the of the absence of ISR.
+Figure~\ref{fig:Mtexp2} shows that, in one year run, both options could achieve better precision than $\delta M_t=50$~MeV if systematic uncertainties could be reduced.
+Notice that the sensitivity of muon colliders (in fig.~\ref{fig:Mtexp2}) is slightly better than the one of $e^+e^-$ colliders with the same luminosity and energy spread because the of the absence of ISR.

-The second parameter set of~\cite{Palmer} foresees instead a ten times larger luminosity, accompanied by a ten times larger energy spread.
-This configuration is disfavored for the measurement of $M_t$, but it gives the idea of the large variability of the estimates and of the possibility of raising the luminosity at the cost of increasing the energy spread.
-The opposite is also possible, as shown by the parameters proposed for a Higgs-pole muon collider at $125$~GeV~\cite{1308.2143,1901.06150}.
-In this case, the energy spread is $250$ times smaller than in the first estimate, $R=4\,10^{-5}$, and the luminosity is only 10 times smaller.
-For the measurement of $M_t$ a much larger $R=10^{-3}$ is perfectly adequate, and more effective than $R=10^{-2}$.
-It would be interesting to optimise the luminosity of the top threshold muon collider at this value of $R$.
-These options are visualized as dots connected by lines in fig.\fig{Mtexp2}.